OceanLabs/InstagramPhotoPicker-Android/README.md

-# Android Instagram Image Picker
+# Android Instagram Photo Picker

 A Instagram image picker providing a simple UI for a user to pick photos from their Instagram account.